 Fuzzy Reads (P2) is a degenerate form of Read Skew where x=y.
-More typically, a transaction reads two different but related items (e.g., referential integrity.)
-Write Skew (A5B) is most likely to arise from a constraint such as one at a bank, where account balances are allowed to go negative as long as the sum of commonly held balances remains non-negative, with an anomaly arising as in history H5.
+More typically, a transaction reads two different but related items (e.g., referential integrity).
+Write Skew (A5B) could arise from a constraint at a bank, where account balances are allowed to go negative as long as the sum of commonly held balances remains non-negative, with an anomaly arising as in history H5.